DX Logging Software for Amateur Radio

 1 — Requires an Internet connection.

-2 — Requires installation and configuration of Afreet Omni-Rig or Ham Radio Deluxe.
-Refer to "Rig Control in DXtreme Station Log" later on this page for important information.
+4 — Requires installation and configuration of Afreet Omni-Rig.
+Refer to "Rig Control in Station Log" later on this page for more information.

-3 — A software license for DX Atlas is required to use it.
+1 — A software license for Band Master is required only if you want to use Band Master.
 You can obtain a license from Afreet Software, Inc.

 Station Log